 Specialised blood tests can also confirm flea allergy dermatitis by detecting IgE antibodies in the blood.

 Image Nottingham Vet School, Flickr

 The only permanent solution for flea allergy dermatitis is to eliminate fleas and prevent re-infestation of fleas with a regular flea treatment regime.

 - Treat the cat with a veterinary-approved adulticide flea spray, spot-on solutions or tablets.

 - As the majority of the flea life-cycle is spent in the home, it is vital to treat the home with insect growth regulators (IGR’s) which includes beds, toys, rugs, carpets, and outdoor areas

 - Antibiotics or medicated shampoos to treat secondary skin (pyoderma) infection.

 - Oral glucocorticoid therapy (usually prednisolone) to control inflammation and relieve itchiness.
 Long-term steroid use can produce side effects, therefore will be discontinued once symptoms resolve.

-- If you are using a topical flea product, do not shampoo the cat afterward as this can wash off the topical treatment.
+- If you are using a topical flea product, do not shampoo the cat afterwards as this can wash off the topical treatment.

-- Don’t mix flea control products unless your veterinarian recommends to avoid doubling up of products which can cause toxicity.
+- Don’t mix flea control products unless your veterinarian recommends you do so, to avoid doubling up of products which can cause toxicity.

 - Never use a flea product designed for dogs on your cat.
 Dog flea products contain different ingredients which are highly toxic to cats.